elenalape/my-password-is-password/README.md

 Very few people on the planet read the contents of the two whenever they sign up for a new website.
 The topic gives a summary of what each document and analyses Instagram's Data Policy as a case study.

-### How I Phished My Brother (Coming soon)
+### Creative Phishing

-I wrote a script to send out emails from whatever address I want.
-Due to security concerns, we can't look at the script, but we'll look at some creative phishing emails and scams.
+I wrote a script to send out emails from whatever address I want and used this beauty to trick my friend.
+Due to security concerns, we can't look at the script, but we examine how to spot phishing emails.

 ---